rangle/angular-training-slides/slides/src/content/introduction.md

 - Write Action for Todo List
 - Write Reducer for Todo List
 - Wire up Todo List to Component
-- Discussion about Search Engine Optimization
+- Discussion About Search Engine Optimization
 - Q & A